 Additionally, when children receiving SSI become adults, the SSA frequently conducts a redetermination using the adult definition of disability rather than the definition for a child.
 The purpose of this redetermination is to determine whether children who are no longer underage are still eligible to receive SSI benefits as adults.

 Since monthly SSI benefits are directly tied to recipients’ incomes, including earnings and, sometimes, other household members’ earnings, SSI recipients generally have certain reporting requirements in order to maintain eligibility for SSI in Gwinnett County.
 Individuals who are receiving SSI and working typically must report all monthly gross earnings to the SSA.
 If they are receiving SSI and participating in the Ticket to Work Program, then they may need to report all earnings to their employment network or state vocational rehabilitation agency.

 In some cases, SSI recipients may be required to report the income of third parties to the SSA.
 These reporting requirements often include:

 SSI recipients also may need to report to the SSA if they start or stop working, if their incomes increase or decrease, if they start or stop working a second or third job, if they have work expenses related to their disability, or any work expenses if they are blind.
 An SSI lawyer in Gwinnett County could provide assistance with any or all of these actions as needed.

 If you or your child suffer from a long-term disability and are a low-income individual, you may be eligible for SSI benefits if you meet certain income and resource eligibility requirements.
 For more information about how you or a loved one might qualify for SSI benefits, contact a Gwinnett SSI lawyer for an evaluation of your particular situation.
-An attorney who is familiar with SSI cases could potentially help identify legal strategies that may address your benefits concerns.
+A disability claim attorney who is familiar with SSI cases could potentially help identify legal strategies that may address your benefits concerns.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).